ra1fh/profi-5e-ihex/README.md

 "FEHLEr".
 When neither of those is shown, there might have been an internal error.

-The first address of the ihex file will be stored such that the B-key entry form is pre-populated with that address for easy starting.
+The first address of the ihex file will be stored to monitor ROM memory so that the G or E key will start without the need to setup the start address manually.

-The transfer speed setting is done as explained in the Profi-5E documentation via the micro switches.
+The transfer speed of the serial port can be configured via micro switches as documented in the Profi-5E documentation.
 On my system, transfer speeds up to 1200 bit/s do work reliably.